-Since my jeweler is closed on Sundays, I made do with a visit to Louis Vuitton ;-) I spent more than I should have on a bag I’ve long admired… and a little something for Robert, then we walked around London, shopping, and talking about the day we’ll finally buy those one way tickets to England.
+Since most shops in Hatton Garden are closed on Sundays, I made do with a visit to Louis Vuitton ;-) I spent more than I should have on a bag I’ve long admired… and a little something for Robert, then we walked around London, shopping, and talking about the day we’ll finally buy those one way tickets to England.

 We ended the day with dinner in Chinatown.
 If you’re ever in London, it’s really OK to skip Chinatown… there’s not much to see and even though we chose a well reviewed restaurant, the food was disappointing and of course, overpriced.

 That evening brought us news of a jewel heist in Hatton Garden… serious Oceans 11 stuff!

 Hatton Garden the next morning had been overtaken by news crews covering the heist, but the shop windows were full of pretty things :)